cortside/guidelines/docs/architecture/Microservices.md

 ### Synchronous communication

-This is where a service can call another service via HTTP requests/respsonses.
+This is where a service can call another service via HTTP requests/responses.
 This option is a synchronous messaging pattern because the caller waits for a response from the receiver.
-While other synchrounous communication methods are available, for my purposes this is always HTTP.
+While other synchronous communication methods are available, for my purposes this is always HTTP.

 > #### Advantages
 >